dug12345/github-powershell/README.md

       This will install the GitHubPowerShell module and enable the RSAT-AD-Tools windows feature (if needed)

       Displays list of GitHub users in TBCTSystems organization whose AD entry has been disabled

+Unit Tests using Pester

+Unit test modules are in tests folder.

+To run a pester test:

+    Pester tests can be identified with "Tests" as part of the filename

+    Invoke-Pester ./<filename>.Tests.ps1